BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: BOFA: Bridge-layer Orthogonal Fusion for Adaptation

 {\bf{Static Hybrid Prototype Construction.}} For each class $c$, we first construct a static hybrid prototype $\mathbf{p}_c$ by linearly interpolating between its textual prototype $\mathbf{z}_t^c$ and its visual prototype $\mathbf{z}_i^c$:

 The textual prototype $\mathbf{z}_t^c$ is the pre-computed embedding from the frozen text encoder $g_t$.
 The visual prototype $\mathbf{z}_i^c$ is obtained by applying the bridge-layer $g_2$ to the mean high-dimensional feature $\bar{\mathbf{x}}_o^c$ of class $c$.
-The balancing coefficient $\lambda$ is determined via a grid search on the first task's training set and is then fixed for all subsequent tasks.
+The balancing coefficient $\lambda$ is selected by grid search using the training data of the first task and is then kept fixed for all subsequent tasks.

-{\bf{Dynamic Prototype Refinement.}} A key challenge during incremental learning is that the bridge-layer $g_2$ is continuously updated, causing its output feature space to shift.
-To mitigate this, we introduce a dynamic refinement process.
-During the training of each task, we continuously update the visual prototype $\mathbf{z}_i^c$ of each seen class using an Exponential Moving Average (EMA).
-This ensures that the prototypes stay current with the model's learned representations.
-At the conclusion of the entire incremental sequence, we perform a final refinement step by recomputing all visual prototypes using the final adapted bridge-layer $\mathbf{W}_{\text{fused}}$ before fusing them for inference.
+{\bf{Dynamic Prototype Refinement.}} The continuous adaptation of the bridge-layer $g_2$ causes representation drift, which makes previously computed visual prototypes increasingly outdated.
+To address this, we introduce a dynamic refinement process~\cite{li2024twice}.
+During training on a new task, we use an Exponential Moving Average (EMA) to continuously update the visual prototypes of all seen classes.
+This provides a stable, up-to-date set of prototype embeddings for the classifier, thereby stabilizing training.
+After all tasks have been learned, we perform a final one-time refinement by regenerating all visual prototypes from their stored mean high-dimensional features using the final bridge-layer $\mathbf{W}_{\text{fused}}$.
+This ensures the final classifier is aligned with the final state of the model used for evaluation.

-{\bf{Hierarchical Inference Strategy.}} To further boost performance at inference time, we employ a two-stage hierarchical classification process.
-First, for an input image, we use a set of lightweight, task-specific auxiliary classifiers (trained on the high-dimensional features $\mathbf{x}_o$) to efficiently pre-select a small subset of the most likely candidate classes.
-In the second stage, the primary model performs the final, more precise classification using the refined hybrid prototypes $\{\mathbf{p}_c\}$, but only within this reduced candidate set.
-This hierarchical approach effectively narrows the search space, reducing ambiguity and enhancing overall accuracy.
+{\bf{Hierarchical Inference.}} As the number of classes $|\mathcal{Y}|$ grows, the final classifier becomes more prone to inter-class confusion.
+To mitigate this, we employ a hierarchical classification strategy.
+While our core adaptation mechanism is parameter-free, this strategy introduces a small set of ancillary parameters primarily to enhance accuracy.
+It first uses a bank of lightweight, task-specific linear classifiers on features $\mathbf{x}_o$ to form a candidate subset, composed of the top-1 prediction from each task.
+The primary classifier then performs its final discrimination exclusively on this pruned subset.
+This structured approach reduces ambiguity by narrowing the search space, leading to improved performance.